itinero/OpenLR/README.md

 Using this library is very simple.
 There is one decoder and and one encoder for each type of network, OpenStreetMap, NWB or MultiNet.
 A decoder or encoder needs a routing graph.
 How to [create a routing graph dump file](#create_routing_graph) read below.

+The most basic code sample to create an NWB or MultiNet encoder/decoder:
 ```csharp
 var serializer = new LiveEdgeFlatfileSerializer();
 var nwbGraph = serializer.Deserialize(